 Vitamin D is another, very important nutrient in staying healthy.
 We’re a bit like house plants in that getting some sun exposure each day is pretty helpful.
 Going outside in spurts at non-peak hours without sunscreen is the best approach for building levels of this essential nutrient.
 Food sources like seafood, cod liver oil, liver (from healthy, grass-fed animals), duck eggs, and pastured chicken eggs are also vital.

 Zinc is a mineral known for its immune supportive qualities.
 Eating foods like oysters, lamb, pumpkin seeds, grass-fed beef, garbanzo beans, cashews, whole fat yogurt or kefir, cooked mushrooms, cooked spinach, and chicken will help ensure that your zinc levels are optimal.

 Let’s not forget that incorporating fresh culinary herbs in our food can make a world of difference, not only in flavor but in the medicinal qualities.
-For example, garlic lowers blood pressure and is immune supportive, antibacterial and antiviral!
+For example, garlic lowers blood pressure and is immune supportive, antibacterial, and antiviral!
 The fresher the better!
-Sounds like it’s time to get over smelling like garlic folks, especially since we’re standing at least 6 feet away from each other anyway : )
+Sounds like it’s time to get over smelling like garlic folks : )